WLOGSolutions/RSuite/docs/rsuite_cli_installation.md

 > rsuite version
 ```

-RSuite CLI on first run will try to detect if R is available.
+R Suite CLI on first run will try to detect if R is available.
 If it is not available in  the PATH it will search for the R installation in the windows
 registry.

 # Debian (Ubuntu) installation

-For Debian-like systems RSuite CLI is provided as DEB package.
+For Debian-like systems R Suite CLI is provided as DEB package.
 It is architecture independent.
 It has some dependencies which will be
-required to install the RSuite package (libssl-dev libxml2-dev libcurl4-openssl-dev zlib1g-dev).
+required to install the R Suite package (libssl-dev libxml2-dev libcurl4-openssl-dev zlib1g-dev).

 You will need administrative privileges (root access) to install DEP package.
 It is a requirement of Linux package management system.